Perri McElvain ’25

 Psychological Science major with Data Science Sequence

-As a Psychological Science major at CMC, Perri McElvain ’25 delved into research much earlier than they thought possible thanks to the encouragement of their professors.
+As a Psychological Science major at CMC, Perri McElvain ’25 delved into research much earlier thanks to the encouragement of professors.

 “After my first year, I participated in the Summer Research Program,” McElvain said.
 “I worked alongside Professor Alison Harris and my lab mate in the Decision Neuroscience Lab, running EEG experiments related to body movement perception.”

-After working in a few different labs throughout the years, McElvain is back in the lab with Professor Harris, working on their thesis.
-They have definitely found their calling.
+After working in a few different labs throughout the years, McElvain is back in the lab with Professor Harris, working on a thesis project.
+Along the way, McElvain found a calling.
 “I aspire to attend graduate school and pursue a career as a researcher, with the goal of becoming a professor.”

 With interests in social, cognitive, and computational neuroscience, McElvain has acquired some teaching experience over the past three semesters and been the course mentor at the Quantitative and Computing Lab (QCL), tutoring students in Statistics for Psychology.